Skip to content

 repoverlay create my-overlay

-# Explicit path
+# Explicit target path

 repoverlay create microsoft/vscode/ai-config